 Our office has agricultural appraisers approved by national financial institutions and regional and local credit unions.
-We complete work for various municipal, provincial and federal government organizations including Saskatchewan Department of Highways, Saskatchewan Ministry of Agriculture, Public Works and Government Services Canada.
+Our accredited and approved appraisers complete work for various municipal, provincial and federal government organizations including Saskatchewan Department of Highways, Saskatchewan Ministry of Agriculture, Public Works and Government Services Canada.
 We also complete litigation assignments for various local, regional and national law firms.

 Pricing, Timelines and Report Inclusions

-Offices located in the Battlefords, Kindersley, Meadow Lake, Saskatoon, Shellbrook and Warman, results in reduced timelines, decreased mileage charges, competitive pricing, and most importantly local experts.
+Offices located in the Battlefords, Kindersley, Meadow Lake, Prince Albert, Saskatoon, and Warman, results in reduced timelines, decreased mileage charges, competitive pricing, and most importantly local experts.
 We are proud to offer all inclusive pricing on all of our projects which includes travel, mileage, inspection, report writing and submission.
 Our office uses a combination of expertise, technology, and collaboration to ensure projects are completed on time and on budget.
-As our office has a staff of 10 including 7 appraisers and 3 full time office staff our timelines are significantly reduced.
+As our office has a staff of 11 including 7 appraisers and 4 full time office staff our timelines are significantly reduced.
 For more information on what is included in our agricultural appraisals: Agricultural Appraisals – What we provide

 Service Area, Requesting services